mathieu-benoit/asp-dot-net-core-on-azure-web-app/docs/AspDotNetCore-AppServiceLinux-CI.md

 ![Build Overview](/docs/imgs/ApsNetCore-AppServiceLinux-CI.PNG)

-# Prerequisities - Create an Azure Container Registry
+# Prerequisities - Create manually an Azure Container Registry

-TODO - Create an Azure Container Registry and its associated Azure Blob storage.
+Because [we cannot dynamicaly incorporate the Container Registry name within the associated VSTS task](https://blogs.msdn.microsoft.com/devops/2017/06/09/deploying-applications-to-azure-container-service/#comment-90545), currently the only way to use it is to create and configure manually the Azure Container Registry service.
+Otherwise, and when it will be available, the goal will be to add in the Build/CI Definition the CreateOrUpdate VSTS task to manage the Container Resitry ARM Templates.

+For that, I would suggest to do that via CLI 2.0 by using the Azure Cloud Shell with the following steps:

+TODO

 # Import the Build Definition